Apex Legends registered 1 million users in mere 8 hours of its launch. This tells us about the

 A lot of Apex Legends users are reporting server connectivity issues when trying to play the game.
-The problem isn’t isolated to one platform as users from PC, Xbox One, and PS4 are all receiving a “Connection to server timed out” error when playing the game.
+The problem isn’t isolated to one platform as users on PC, Xbox One, and PS4 are all receiving the “Connection to server timed out” error on their systems.

 For most users, the server timeout error shows up right after the game loads up.
 But users have also reported issues such as game freezing up and then showing “Connection to server timed out” message, or getting the same server connectivity error after finishing a game.

 EA has acknowledged the issue and is probably working on a fix, but it has been more than a month and issue hasn’t resolved yet.